mplecko/home_budget_app/README.md

 ## RSpec Testing

 - All models and controllers are covered with RSpec tests.
-- Run `rspec` command ub terminal to execute tests.
+- Run `rspec` command in terminal to execute tests on local environment
+- Tests are running automatically when pull requests are made and when merge of pull request is executed